Extended Workforce Policy - Procedural Guideline

 - Specialist Professional - Generic Job Description - Specialist Professional

-Advice should be sought from the College HR on local grading.
+Advice should be sought from the local P&OD team on local grading.

 - Student Helper -Generic Job Description - Student Helper

 This is a generic post which may require to be adapted to reflect the specific activities.
-HR will then advise on whether the revised role will require to be individually graded.
+P&OD will then advise on whether the revised role will require to be individually graded.

 Any other job descriptions will be graded in accordance with normal University processes.

 The inclusion of these job descriptions here is not intended to result in all such positions being filled on a casual basis.
-As indicated in section 2. above, where there is a reasonable level of predicted activity and mutual commitment this may well merit engagement as an employee rather than as a casual worker and a fixed term contract should typically be offered.
+As indicated in section 2 above, where there is a reasonable level of predicted activity and mutual commitment this may merit engagement as an employee rather than as a casual worker and a fixed-term contract should typically be offered.

 3.3 Rates of Pay for Casual Workers

 Employees and workers are normally placed on the bottom salary point of the grade for the job when taking up that role.
-However, salary placement may be higher where it is so justified, subject to advice from College/University Services HR.
+However, salary placement may be higher where it is so justified, subject to advice from the local P&OD Team.

 For the avoidance of doubt, the hourly rate applicable to any particular salary point is calculated as follows:-